-The Department of Biochemistry and Molecular Biology offers programs leading to the Master of Science and Doctor of Philosophy degrees.
+The Department of Biochemistry and Molecular Biology offers the Doctor of Philosophy degree in Biochemistry.
 Additionally, the department considers applications for the M.D., Ph.D. combined degree program.

 The primary objective of the Ph.D. program is to prepare candidates for research and teaching careers.
 The first few semesters are devoted primarily to core course work designed to give the student a broad background in the fundamental theories and techniques of biochemistry.
 During this time, the student gains exposure to methods for the solution of research problems by working in the laboratories of various faculty members.
 During the remaining part of the programs, students become increasingly involved in laboratory research and in the critical analysis of biochemical literature.
 Emphasis is placed on giving candidates rigorous standards of scholarship and critical attitudes toward the solution of research problems.
 A broad range of research interests exists within the department.
 An active seminar program conducted by visiting scientists gives students and faculty opportunities to broaden their outlook on current scientific problems.
 Candidates for the Ph.D. degree must obtain the equivalent of 72 semester hours of credit with a grade point average of 3.0 or better, pass qualifying examinations, and complete and defend a dissertation.
 The dissertation must advance knowledge in its research area and must be of publishable quality.

 The following information applies to all students irrespective of their program enrollment who have not completed all required courses (except Ph.D. research).
 For Ph.D. students, this includes passing all four (4) required advanced biochemistry courses with a grade of B or better.